8 Must-Read Renowned Writer’s Diaries For Book Lovers

 Author: David Sedaris

-Publishing Date: 2017
+Publishing Year: 2017

 David Raymond Sedaris (born 26th December 1956) is a comedian, radio contributor, and writer of American origin.
-He gained recognition through his essay “Santaland Diaries,” broadcasted on National Public Radio in 1992.
+He gained recognition through his essay “Santaland Diaries” broadcasted on National Public Radio in 1992.
 “Barrel Fever” was his first published collection of articles and short stories in 1992.
 Aged 65 at present, he is the brother and writing contributor to actor Amy Sedaris.

 Theft by Finding: Diaries 1977-2002 is a compilation of the diary entries made by the author from 1977 to 2002.
 In this account, he shares entries from his days as a 20-year old who used to be hitchhiking throughout the state of Oregon to live in London being shy of his 46th birthday.